ShalikAI/Isaac-Sim-Tutorial/README.md

 - The first run of the Isaac Sim app takes some time to warm up the shader cache.
 - To run Isaac Sim with a fresh config, use the `--reset-user` flag.
 This flag can be entered in the Extra Args section of the Isaac Sim App Selector or when running Isaac Sim in command line.

-## Docker setup
+## Docker/Container Installation
+The container installation of Isaac Sim is recommended for deployment on remote headless servers or the Cloud using a Docker container running Linux.
 Follow this website for more detailed [info](https://docs.isaacsim.omniverse.nvidia.com/latest/installation/install_container.html).
-### Container Installation
-The container installation of Isaac Sim is recommended for deployment on remote headless servers or the Cloud using a Docker container running Linux.

 ### Container Setup
 Ensure your system meets the System Requirements and Driver Requirements for running NVIDIA Isaac Sim.